Particular/docs.particular.net/Content/NServiceBus/managing-nservicebus-using-powershell.md

 After it is complete you will have the `NServiceBus.Powershell.dll` in your packages folder in you solution directory

-to use it promptly inside visual studio, you can do
+To use it promptly inside visual studio, you can do

     PM> Import-Module .\packages\NServiceBus.PowerShell.<4.x.x your version>\lib\net40\NServiceBus.PowerShell.dll

 and then use the cmdlet you want.

-**NOTE** : there will be less feedback from the script if you run the cmdlet inside Visual Studio.
+NOTE: there will be less feedback from the script if you run the cmdlet inside Visual Studio.
 If you get warnings it might be a good idea to run the cmdlet from a real PowerShell Console.

 Or you can follow the instructions to load them into PowerShell using the Import-Module cmdlet: